mertyassi/LUNA_plus/README.md

 `sudo chmod +x ./luna_plus-install.sh`

-Then, simply run LUNA with:
+Then, simply run LUNA+ with:

 `./luna_plus-install.sh`

 in your home folder.
 This file needs a sudo password to run.

-If you want to manually install LUNA, after installing the dependencies, please download the files to your home folder.
+If you want to manually install LUNA+, after installing the dependencies, please download the files to your home folder.
 The implementation can be built and run from a Linux Terminal with the given chain of commands:

 `cd ~/LUNA_plus/HGSW/build && cmake .. && cd ~/LUNA_plus/HGSW/build && make && cd ~/LUNA_plus/HGSW/build/hgsw/bin/ && ./HGSW_test`